microsoft/WebTemplateStudio/docs/services/azure-functions.md

   `<function_app_name>.azurewebsites.net` after.

 - Select a location where your function app will be deployed.
-You want it to be closer to your users (or servers if it's running as a backend service helper)
+You want it to be closer to your users (or servers if it's running as a back-end service helper)

 - Select a runtime for your functions.
 This is basically what programming language/framework you want to write your functions in.